wraithgar/hapi-rate-limit/README.md

 - `x-ratelimit-userlimit`: Will equal `userLimit`
 - `x-ratelimit-userremaining`: Remaining number of requests user has this period
 - `x-ratelimit-userreset`: Time (in milliseconds) until reset of `userLimit` period
+- `x-ratelimit-userpathlimit`: Will equal `userPathLimit`
+- `x-ratelimit-userpathremaining`: Remaining number of requests user has this period for this path
+- `x-ratelimit-userpathreset`: Time (in milliseconds) until reset of `userPathLimit` period

 ## Per-route settings